vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 Analytics:
   Host: "http://127.0.0.1:9002"  # The address of the DAG service for the workflow.
   # RPC_HDFS_PASSWORD: "passward" # The password for the HDFS RPC service.
 # OAuth: # Deprecated.
 Continues to be compatible with version 3.x.
-Please use SSO.
+Please use SSO instead.
 #  Enable: false
 #  ClientID: "10274xxxx-v2kn8oe6xxxxx.apps.googleusercontent.com" # The client ID of the OAuth service.
 #  ClientSecret: "GOCSPX-8Enxxxxx" # The client key for the OAuth service.